History of BAAPS

 The first meeting of the British Society of Aesthetic Plastic Surgeons was held in 1979.

-In 1982, this group was renamed to The British Association of Aesthetic Plastic Surgeons (BAAPS).
+In 1982, this group was renamed to The British Association of Aesthetic Plastic Surgeon

-BAAPS also provides financial awards for surgeons who present the best papers at the annual meeting: these awards enable recipients to travel to international meetings, present their work and gain wider experience.
+BAAPS also provides grant awards for trainee surgeons who present the best papers at the annual conference: these awards enable recipients to travel to international meetings, present their work and gain wider experience.

-Over 300 Member surgeons now attend these meetings, which forms an essential part of their commitment to Continuing Professional Development (CPD) and Continued Medical Experience (CME).
+Over 300 Member surgeons attend these meetings, which forms an essential part of their commitment to Continuing Professional Development (CPD).